72nd/feti-ng/README.md

 ### Config file

 The configuration happens in the files `config.toml` and `secrets.toml`.
-You find templates of them in the root of the repository.
+You find template for `secrets.toml` templates of them in the root of the repository.
 Create a copy of them and adapt them as needed.

 ```bash
 cp config.tpl.toml config.toml